Julian22222/PRACTICE/Docker/README_Docker.md

 docker //<-- will give different commands

-docker build .  //<-- will create new Image from Dockerfile instructions / you need to be in correct folder
+docker build .  //<-- will create new Image from Dockerfile instructions / you need to be in correct folder docker build -t myImage_name .  //<-- we can pass some parammeters, -t <-- this allows to add a Name to your Image docker build -t myImage_name:mytagname .  //<-- we can pass some parammeters, after colon --> :mytagname <-- this allow to put a tag to your Image.
+If we don't put tag name -> by default it is alwasys -> latest

 docker images --help  //<--will show what this command does, and show description. use --> --help for any of the commands, don't need to memorise all the Docker commands sudo docker images //<-- will show all images sudo docker image ls //<-- the same command, will show all images

+docker rmi imageId_or_imagename  //<-- delete unwanted image from the list (from -> docker images) docker rmi f285d9d9c0b6 f267d8i9c0h9  ////<--also can delete few Images using their Id's docker rmi imageId:imageTag  //<-- if we have Images with the same names we can specify which image to delete by adding imageTag --> :imageTag

+docker image prune  //<--delete all unused Images from the list

 //Every time when we run command  --> docker run ImageId, -It creates and runs new container from ImageId, and creates new ContainerId every time !!!!